-A career as a diplomat is a good option for those interested in politics, international affairs and are passionate about safeguarding the nation’s interests abroad.
+A career as a diplomat is a good option for those interested in politics and international affairs and passionate about safeguarding the nation's interests abroad.

-If you like navigating different nations and engaging with different cultures, you must know how to become a diplomat in Australia.
+If you like engaging with different nations and cultures, you should learn how to become a diplomat in Australia.

 1. Who Is A Diplomat?

-A diplomat represents Australia abroad, safeguard Australians who either stay or travel in other countries and maintain relations with other nations throughout the world.
-They promote and protect the country’s interests overseas and offer advice on foreign policy.
+A diplomat represents Australia abroad and safeguards Australians.
+They either stay or travel to other countries and maintain relations with other nations worldwide.
+They promote and protect the country's interests overseas and offer advice on foreign policy.

 Diplomats are carefully chosen and considered members of a prestigious profession.
-They receive enormous support, high status, and special privileges and protections by the state and international law.
+They receive enormous support, high status, and special privileges and protections from the state and international law.

-International law classifies them into four ranks: envoys, ambassadors, ministers, charge d'affaires (ambassador's deputy).
+International law classifies them into four ranks: envoys, ambassadors, ministers, and charge d'affaires (ambassador's deputy).

 2. What Does A Diplomat Do In Australia?